raspbian-addons/raspbian-addons/README.md

 I'll be switching to a new repo host very soon.
 This way, I can keep uploading larger size debs also.

+The new mirror is located on [OSDN](http://osdn.net) servers.
+Many mirrors are available.

+[This](http://plug-mirror.rcac.purdue.edu/osdn/storage/g/r/ra/raspbian-addons/raspbian-addons/) is the mirror I found to be fastest for me.
+Might be different for you, depending on where you live.
+Check out the mirror list [here](https://osdn.net/docs/Mirrors).

 ### A Note on 64-bit support

 Please Note that while there is a lot of software in this repository, **not all of it is available or compiled for 64-bit**.
 Some packages are, however.